Toolsidas Junior

-Toolsidas Junior is a 2022 Indian Hindi-language coming-of-age sports film written and directed by Mridul Mahendra, who based it on his own life and childhood.
-Produced jointly by Bhushan Kumar and Krishan Kumar under T-Series Films along with Sunita Gowariker and co-screenwriter Ashutosh Gowariker in his first production-only venture under Ashutosh Gowariker Productions, the film stars Sanjay Dutt, Rajiv Kapoor, Dalip Tahil and debutante Varun Buddhadev in the lead roles, marking Kapoor's final and posthumous release following his death in February 2021, while Ankur Vikal, Chinmai Chandrashuh, Tasveer Kamil and Sara Arjun play supporting roles.
+Toolsidas Junior is a 2022 Indian Hindi-language sports film written and directed by Mridul Mahendra, who based it on his own life and childhood.
+Produced jointly by Bhushan Kumar and Krishan Kumar under T-Series Films along with Sunita Gowariker and co-screenwriter Ashutosh Gowariker in his first production-only venture under Ashutosh Gowariker Productions, the film stars Sanjay Dutt, Rajiv Kapoor, Dalip Tahil and debutante Varun Buddhadev in the lead roles, while Ankur Vikal, Chinmai Chandrashuh, Tasveer Kamil and Sara Arjun play supporting roles.

+The film marks the posthumous and final film appearance of Rajiv Kapoor who died in February 2021, shortly after completing filming.

 Toolsidas Junior was initially scheduled to release in cinemas on 4 March 2022.
 Eventually, it was released on television and digital platforms.
 At the 68th National Film Awards, it won the National Film Award for Best Feature Film in Hindi, and Buddhadev was awarded the National Jury Award — Special Mention.

-Synopsis
+Plot

-When Toolsidas, an ace snooker player, who 'only plays for his son', loses an important tournament to arch-rival Jimmy Tandon, his son Mridul aka Midi, decides to fulfill his father's dream.
-Along this journey, guidance comes from the most unlikely source in former snooker national level ex-champion Mohammad Salaam, who now trains lowly players.
+When an ace snooker player, who only plays for his son, loses an important tournament to arch rival Jimmy Tandon, his son takes it upon himself to restore honour to his father.
+Despite his young age, help arrives in the form of run down street snooker maestro Mohammed Salaam, who coaches the boy on what it means to play the sport.